Hepatitis C medications: An overview for patients

 - How is hepatitis C treated?

-- What medications are available for hepatitis C?
+- What are the names of the medications for treating hepatitis C?

-- How likely is it that the treatment will work?
+- How likely is it that the treatment will cure my hepatitis C virus?

-- How will your doctor monitor you during the treatment?
+- How will my doctor monitor me during the treatment?

 - More information